ch-stark/okd4-upi-lab-setup/docs/pages/DeployOKD.md

     ![OKD Release](images/OKD-Release.png)

-    Select the most recent 4.4.0-0.okd release that is in a Phase of `Accepted`, and copy the release name into an environment variable:
+    Select the most recent 4.4.0-0.okd release that is in a Phase of `Accepted`, and copy the release name into an environment variable: __Note: If you want the Beta 1 version, then use the command below as is.__

-       export OKD_RELEASE=4.4.0-0.okd-2020-03-23-073327
+       export OKD_RELEASE=4.4.0-0.okd-2020-03-28-092308

 1. The next step is to prepare our install-config.yaml file that `openshift-install` will use to create the `ignition` files for bootstrap, master, and worker nodes.